craftcms/feed-me/docs/feature-tour/creating-your-feed.md

 ### Target Site

-If you have a multi-site Craft installation, you'll have an additional “Target Site” setting where you can select which site the elements should be initially saved in.
-The content will get propagated to your other sites from there, according to your fields’ Translation Method settings.
+Multi-site Craft installations will display an additional **Target Site** setting where you can select which site the elements should be initially saved in.
+The content will get propagated to your other sites from there, according to your fields’ [Translation Method](https://craftcms.com/docs/5.x/system/fields.html#translation-methods).

 ### Import Strategy